 - Must not advocate actions that violate local, state, or federal law (although advocating in a clear, non-deceptive manner the change of laws through the political process is permissible).

-- Fraternities and sororities as well as individuals, will be held accountable and may be disciplined by university officials for violations of Items one through eight above.
+Campus clubs and organizations, as well as individuals, will be held accountable and may be disciplined by university officials for violations of any of the above statements.